 Should I worry about Public Service Loan Forgiveness being eliminated?

-The good news is that there are a number of hurdles in place that prevent the government from eliminating the program:
+The good news is that there are several hurdles in place that prevent the government from eliminating the program:

 - Political – Eliminating this program would likely be an extremely unpopular move.